hlow24601/workplace_injuries/README.md

   * Results are ordered by the number of amputations
   * The results of this query formed csv file used to create the Tableau dashboard described in the section above

+3. Compares YoY change in amputations, customizable by year (e.g. 2022 vs 2023)

-3. Contains a trigger, annual_amputation_update, that automatically updates amputations_in_construction with updates to the source file by year of incident
+4. Contains a trigger, annual_amputation_update, that automatically updates amputations_in_construction with based on updates to the source file by year of incident